 A committed community leader, Mr. Smith is the former chair of the Richmond Economic Development Authority (EDA) and of the board of managers of the University of Virginia Alumni Association.
 He is a former member of the board of directors of the Virginia Sports Hall of Fame, the Virginia Foundation for Independent Colleges, the State Council of Higher Education for Virginia (SCHEV) and Virginia Athletics Foundation.

 Mr. Smith has received numerous awards for his leadership and dedication to community service.
 In 2014, he was named a Living Legacy by the Richmond Public Schools Education Foundation.
 He was awarded the Hill-Tucker Public Service Award by the Richmond Bar Association and the Patrick Henry Public Service Award from the Wilson Center for Leadership in the Public Interest at Hampden-Sydney College.
 He is a member of The Salvation Army Boys and Girls Club Hall of Fame and is a recipient of the Richmond Touchdown Club’s Micheli Award for his outstanding contribution to Richmond youth.
 In 2010, he was recognized as a Leader in the Law by Virginia Lawyers Weekly.
 In recognition of his commitment to the community, he received the Cowan Award from the Multiple Sclerosis Society of Virginia and West Virginia.
+In 2020, he received the Lifetime Achievement Award from the Hampden-Sydney Bar Association.

 Mr. Smith has been listed in The Best Lawyers in America© (1993-present).
 He has been listed in Virginia Super Lawyers (2006-2018), Chambers USA (2003-2010) and Virginia Business' "Legal Elite" (2008-2010).
 In addition, Martindale-Hubbell has ranked Mr. Smith an AV attorney, its highest rating available.